tensorflow/tensorflow/tensorflow/core/ir/README.md

 a wrapper around the TensorFlow dialect: the intent was for it to be a stepping stone to integrate MLIR and TensorFlow, and then disappear when TensorFlow V1 graphs would be deprecated.
-This new dialect embraces TensorFlow as it is instead of as I wish it would be.
+This new dialect embraces TensorFlow as it is instead of as we wish it would be.

 In particular the executor dialect represents each TensorFlow node as an isolated “subgraph” nested under an “island” operation.
 This requires 3